serhii-londar/open-source-mac-os-apps/README.md

 - [j2s](https://github.com/zadr/j2s) - A macOS app to convert JSON objects into Swift structs (currently targets Swift 4 and Codable).
 - [PushNotitication](https://github.com/onmyway133/PushNotifications) - A macOS app to test push notifications on iOS and Android.
 - [Localizations](https://github.com/athiercelin/Localizations) - Localizations is an OS X app that manages your Xcode project localization files (.strings).
+- [AppBox](https://github.com/vineetchoudhary/AppBox-iOSAppsWirelessInstallation) - AppBox is a tool for iOS developers to build and deploy Development, Ad-Hoc and In-house (Enterprise) applications directly to the devices from your Dropbox account.
+- [Menubar Colors](https://github.com/nvzqz/Menubar-Colors) - A macOS app for convenient access to the system color panel.
+- [AppIcons](https://github.com/kuyawa/AppIcons) - AppIcons is a tool for generating icons in all sizes as required by macOS and iOS apps.
+- [Alloy](https://github.com/alexlee002/alloy) - Alloy is a simple toolkit that makes your iOS / OS X apps development more easier.

 #### Web development